ChowMeins/Password-Manager/README.md

 # Password-Manager
-A personal password manager using Python and SQL
+A personal password manager desktop application using Tauri.